srujanapple/project_2/README.md

 Data Type Handling:

 Categorical Data Handling: As we are currently not handling categorical variables, introducing preprocessing techniques like one-hot encoding or label encoding for categorical data would allow for a more comprehensive model that works with both numerical and categorical data.
 This is especially important for datasets with mixed data types.

+### What parameters have you exposed to your users in order to use your model selectors.

+The model selectors provide several important parameters that allow users to customize the model evaluation and selection process.
+These parameters include the number of folds (k) for cross-validation, which defaults to 5 but can be adjusted depending on the dataset size and computational constraints.
+For bootstrapping, users can set the number of iterations (n_iterations, with a default of 100) to balance estimation accuracy with computational efficiency.
+In the Ridge Regression model, the regularization strength can be tuned using the alpha parameter.
+Additionally, the test_size parameter (defaulting to 0.2 or 20% of the data) lets users control the proportion of data allocated for testing during data splitting.
+These customizable parameters offer flexibility, enabling users to tailor the model selection process to their specific requirements while ensuring proper cross-validation practices as shown in the image.